 If you do not have a Bible you can find them at any bookstore or order them online.
 Three excellent translations are:

 You may also choose to read the Bible on-line.
 There are a variety of excellent on-line resources and one that we recommend provides you with a portion from the Old Testament and a portion from the New Testament.
 If you are just starting out begin with the New Testament portion only.
-Every time you click on this link it will open up the section of scripture for the day.

 Journal what you are learning from the Bible.
 God desires for you to grow in your faith, so expect to discover truths about God and yourself as you read each day.
 The next step is to write down what you are discovering in a journal as a means of helping you remember what you have learned.
 This can also be an avenue for you to record prayers, words of thanksgiving, and questions to ask of other Christians.

 You will find a great journal on the Resource cart in the foyers of both the Manhasset and Syosset Campuses called “Life Journal First Steps.”
 It will teach you how to keep a prayer journal and also includes a Bible reading plan.
 The cost is $5.00.

 Pray daily.
 Prayer is spiritual communication between us and God, a two-way relationship in which we should not only talk to God but also listen to Him.
 Prayer to God is like a child’s conversation with his father.
 It is natural for a child to ask his father for the things he needs.

 When you receive Christ into your heart, you become a child of God and have the privilege of talking to Him in prayer at any time about anything.
 The Christian life is a personal relationship to God through Jesus Christ.
 And best of all, it is a relationship that will last for all eternity.